Did you happen to record Monty Python’s Flying Circus

 And here’s a scan that Marcelo made of a frame.

+It was also released in México.
+Whether the Méxicans saw the Castilian version, I don’t know.
 Perhaps the Méxican version had that awful fake neutral Spanish dialect that native Spanish speakers hate so much.

 Méxican lobby cards

 According to a Brazilian web site, this movie was released Escalation there.

 LA MORTE HA FATTO L’UOVO.
 Heart in His Mouth turned out to be little more than an unintentional prologue for Trintignant and Aulin’s next starring feature, La morte ha fatto l’uovo (Death Laid an Egg), which began filming just as Heart in His Mouth wrapped up.
 Interestingly, Brass’s old-time friend Franco “Kim” Arcalli coauthored and edited La morte ha fatto l’uovo, and Les Films Corona coproduced both movies.
 La morte ha fatto l’uovo soon came to be considered a cult favorite — justifiably, in my opinion — though if it had been marketed well it would surely have attracted much more than a cult audience.
 It’s one of those rarest of movies, one that actually has a narrative worthy of being called a narrative.
 What a concept!
 Heart in His Mouth was forgotten before it was even shown and was then completely ignored.
 There’s something so unfair about that.
 By the way, I just discovered that when La morte ha fatto l’uovo was released in the US, under the title Plucked, it too carried an X rating (“ID’s Will Be Checked”).
 According to the IMDb this X was not an official rating, but was